vfey/convertid/cran-comments.md

 title: CRAN package convertid
 ---

+## Resubmission 2023-10-05
+This is a resubmission of a maintenance release of the package.
+The version number was increased to 0.1.6 after addressing a bug that was was discovered shortly after submitting the previous version.
+The bug was related to an inconsistent cache handling in the biomaRt package.
+In consequence, the fixes attempt to make testing and setting the cache location more robust to failure.

+### R CMD check results
+There were no ERRORs, WARNINGs or NOTEs.

 ## Resubmission 2023-10-04
 This is a resubmission of a maintenance release of the package.
 The version number was increased to 0.1.5 after adding 'https://' to all host URLs to comply with Ensembl requirements.
 In addition, an internal function, `.setBiomaRtCacheLocation()`, was added to address a problem with the biomaRt cache on non-standard Linux installations.